Data driven cardiac rehabilitation

 We anticipate that our research will achieve the following objectives:

-• Understanding of the trajectory of movement behavior after a cardiac incident.
+• Understanding of the trajectory of movement behaviour after a cardiac incident.

-• Insights into key predictor of movement behavior after a cardiac incident.
+• Insights into key predictor of movement behaviour after a cardiac incident.

 • An accessible data-driven tool for involved healthcare providers within cardiac rehabilitation.